7. The L-RD'S Anointed

 Nonetheless, missionaries seize on the double verb here as something unique, interpreting it to mean that Adam and all mankind went straight to hell upon death, and remained there until Jesus saved them from their torment!

-I Peter 3:18--19
+I Peter 3:18-19

 For Christ also died for sins once for all, the righteous for the unrighteous, that he might bring us to G-d, being put to death in the flesh but made alive in the spirit; in which he went and preached to the spirits in prison....

-But the New Testament itself refutes this doctrine, depicting Abraham and Lazarus in heaven before Jesus died, decended to hell, and was "resurrected":
+But the New Testament itself refutes this doctrine, depicting Abraham and Lazarus in heaven before Jesus died, and "descended to hell":

 The poor man [Lazarus] died and was carried by the angels to Abraham's bosom.
 The rich man also died and was buried; and in Hades, being in torment, he lifted up his eyes, and saw Abraham far off and Lazarus in his bosom....

 Please click: THEIR 70 WEEKS EXPOSED at the top of the website.